michaeluno/amazon-auto-links/readme.txt

 - Fixed a bug that rating stars appeared in `category` units when the product did not have a review, started since v3.8.12.
 - Deprecated `Similarity Look-up` unit type as PA-API 5 does not support similarity look-up.
 - Deprecated `similar_product_image_size` and `similar_product_max_count` unit options.

+= 3.8.14 - 05/22/2019 =
+- Fixed an issue with the `Types` option of category units that lead to find no products.

+= 3.8.13 - 05/19/2019 =
+- Optimized the `category` and `url` unit types to reduce PA API requests when no items are found.
+- Fixed an issue that some products of the `Types` option of category units have been no longer available.

 = 3.8.12 - 03/30/2019 =
 - Fixed a bug that `Access Rights` -> `Capability` option did not take effect.